projectodd/stilts.projectodd.org/motivation.md

 self-contained client/server pieces with their own pub/sub semantics, or shims atop your traditional message-broker, such as HornetQ, exposing them to WebSocket clients.

-Self-contained brokers meant specifically for the web tier require bridging into back-end systems.
+Self-contained brokers meant specifically for the web tier require additional work to perform the actual bridging into back-end systems.
 Laying WebSockets directly onto your enterprise broker possibly opens up many security issues.

 # Messaging as an API